 The illustrations that appear throughout the paper assume objects with identical geometry.
-Nevertheless, the results derived in this paper are not dependent on this assumption, i.e., objects need only be general cylinders.
+Nevertheless, the results derived in this paper are not dependent on this assumption, i.e., objects need only be cylindrical in diff. geometry terms.

-Given the setup, the problem studied in the paper can be summarized as:
+Given the above assumptions, the problem studied in the paper can be summarized as: